-3.1.10 FIRST Registration
+3.2.11.
+FIRST Registration

 Every student is required to register as a member of 1511 at www.firstinspires.org.
-HINT: Complete this by the end of December to ensure you are able to participate in FIRST Robotics Competition Kickoff in January.
+HINT: Complete this by the end of December to ensure you can participate in FIRST Robotics Competition Kickoff in January.

-3.1.11 Game Test
+3.2.12.
+Game Test

 Each year, the game used in the FRC changes.
 It is important that every team member have a good understanding of the game and how it works.
 This understanding is essential when the team is working on design concepts and game strategy.
-In addition, everyone on the team should be able to explain the basic idea of FIRST and the fundamental elements of the game to judges and the general public.
+In addition, everyone on the team should be able to explain the basic idea of FIRST and the fundamental elements of the game to judges and the public.
 Tests must be proctored by an adult team member.

-3.1.11.1 Drive Team and Pit Crew Grades: 100%
+3.2.12.1 Drive Team and Pit Crew Grades: 100%

 Members of the drive team and pit crew will be expected to pass the game test with a perfect score.
-It is essential that the drive team and pit crew fully understand the game, all of the rules, and especially all of the methods of scoring points or receiving penalties.
+It is essential that the drive team and pit crew fully understand the game, all the rules, and especially all the methods of scoring points or receiving penalties.
 All potential drivers, coaches, human players, and pit crew members will have to pass the written test before the drive team, backup drive team, and pit crew are selected.

-3.1.11.2 Returning Team Member Grades: 90%
+3.2.12.2 Returning Team Member Grades: 90%